Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 - Output results to both the screen and to a file.

-The program should output the results to the screen for quick viewing at mission control, allowing the user to quickly determine if the launch is safe.
+The program should output meaningful results to the screen for quick viewing at mission control, allowing the user to quickly determine if the launch is safe.
 Outputting the results to a file would add functionality, allowing the user to use the tool as a method of evaluating rocket designs in various conditions.

 #### 1.3.3 User characteristics